informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `true`: Present the foreign key values with a link to the referred row.
 - `false`: Present the foreign key values without adding extra links.

+Supported JSON _keylink_ patterns:

+- `true`: Present the key (self link) values with a link to the referred row.
+- `false`: Present the key (self link) values without adding extra links.

 Supported JSON _context_ patterns:
 - See [Context Names](#context-names) section for the list of supported JSON _context_ patterns.